0203ANU/Anuja_Yawar_Data_606/Final Project/report/report.md

 Historical Trend:

 The historical trend chart displays the historical prices of Amazon stock over time.
-It typically consists of a line graph with the x-axis representing the time period (days) and the y-axis representing the stock's price.
+It consists of a line graph with the x-axis representing the time period (days) and the y-axis representing the stock's price.

-ADD historical trend graph
+ADD 'stock trend 1997...'

 Moving Average Analysis

 In addition to the box plot analysis, a moving average graph was constructed to examine trends and identify potential trading signals in the Amazon stock data.
 Three moving averages with different time periods were used: 10 days, 50 days, and 200 days.

 The moving average graph presents the rolling average of the closing prices over the specified time periods.
 Each line represents a different moving average:
 - The 10-day moving average line shows the average closing price over the most recent 10 trading days.
 - The 50-day moving average line represents the average closing price over the past 50 trading days.
 - The 200-day moving average line reflects the average closing price over the previous 200 trading days.

 ![Moving Average Plot](Moving average trend.png)
 <br><br>